 Where to Eat

 The obvious choice of most visitors is Mexican food, and authentic dishes are available throughout the city in many price ranges.
 Don't just think Mexican here.
-Good sources for checking out restaurants include TripSavvy's San Antonio selections and the online dining guide of the San Antonio Express News.
+Good sources for checking out restaurants include the online dining guide of the San Antonio Express-News or see our recommendations below.

 Remember the Alamo